pelya/dpmaster-udp-hole-punching/readme.txt

 protocol.
 Game engines supporting the DP master server protocol currently include DarkPlaces and all its derived games (such as Nexuiz and Transfusion), QFusion and most of its derived games (such as Warsow), and FTE QuakeWorld.
 IOQuake3 uses it for its IPv6-enabled servers and clients.
+Also, dpmaster's source code has been used by a few projects as a base for creating their own master servers (Tremulous, for example).

 If you want to use the DP master protocol in one of your software, take a look at the "PROTOCOL" section in "doc/techinfo.txt" for further explanations.
 It is